 Anal Cancer: The Basics

-When your body makes stool (bowel movement), it sits in the rectum.
-The anus helps you control the movement of stool from the rectum to the outside of the body.
+When your body makes stool (bowel movement), it sits in your rectum.
+The anus helps you control the movement of stool from the rectum to the outside of your body.
 Anal cancer is caused by anal cells growing out of control.
 As the number of cells grows, they form a tumor.

 Anal cancer that has spread from the anus to another part of the body is called metastatic cancer.